International Health (HSBH3009)

 UNIT OF STUDY

 This unit examines theoretical and practical issues confronting global health professionals, especially in low resource settings.
-The unit introduces students to: a) historical, political and economic forces that influence the health of populations around the world and contribute to international health inequities; and b) international health practices, including key actors and initiatives, as well as challenges and strategies for working in post-colonial and cross-cultural contexts.
+The unit introduces students to: a) historical, political and economic forces that influence the health of populations around the world and contribute to international health inequities; and b) global health crisis (emerging infectious disease; chronic disease and disability) facing both developed and developing countries and its impact; c), international health practices, including key actors and initiatives, as well as challenges and strategies for working in post-colonial and cross-cultural contexts.
 Examples of topics covered include health, poverty and inequality, globalisation and trade, foreign aid and development assistance.
-The unit also provides an introductory overview of contemporary international health challenges such as humanitarian crises and climate change.
+The unit also provides an introductory overview of contemporary international health challenges such as food security, humanitarian crises and climate change.
 Students will undertake an in-depth study of a global health issue, exploring the context in which it emerged and the forces that propel it, and advocate for actions to improve the issue in a specific local context and population group.

 Our courses that offer this unit of study

 - Bachelor of Applied Science (Diagnostic Radiography) Honours

 - Bachelor of Engineering Honours (Chemical and Biomolecular)

 - Bachelor of Engineering Honours (Electrical)

 - Bachelor of Engineering Honours and Bachelor of Project Management

 - Bachelor of Engineering Honours with Advanced Engineering

 - Bachelor of Engineering Honours with Space Engineering Major